gnayuy/flybrainaligner/README.md

 Download the binary executive fsl from the official website and copy FSL/bin/flirt to the "Toolkits" folder.

-* I highly suggest creating a "Toolkits" folder and then "ANTS", "FSL", and "Vaa3D" folders within "Toolkits".
+* Create a "Toolkits" folder and the "ANTS", "FSL", and "Vaa3D" folders respectively.

 ## Usage